 Louis Armstrong was an American jazz singer who was born in Orleans, Louisiana.
 His childhood was very difficult.
 Louis’s father was a factory worker and left the family soon after his birth and his mother turned into a prostitute.
 Louis became prominent in the 1920’s when he influenced numerous musicians with his vocals and unique trumpet skills (“Louis Armstrong.
 Biography,” 2012).
 His professional life started in his early twenties when he could read music and started to do trumpet solos.
 His horizons expanded as he grew older.
 For thirty consecutive years, Louis played more than 300 gigs per year giving him immense popularity.
 He died of a heart attack in the year 1971.
 His contributions to jazz are huge.

 Mr. Metheny has a way of taking things seriously when it comes to music.
 He is a famous musician and takes jazz seriously.
 His biggest concerns seem that Kenny is tampering with the very roots of the jazz which can be harmful for the genre in the longer run.
 Metheny is sure that Kenny is not the best musician out there, and this tempts Pat to criticize him even more.
 Besides, the fact Kenny has made a lot of popularity despite being a bad musician is somewhat unacceptable to the interviewer, and this makes him criticize Kenny even more openly.

 In my opinion, innovation in the music industry is what makes this industry live.
 I am quite against Mr. Metheny’s opinions about Kenny.
 I believe that the instrumentalist tried to see jazz with a new angle which the world never knew before.
 We can never achieve something new by sticking to the good old rules and principles.
 Kenny always tried to introduce something new when he was on stage and the crowd simply found him adorable.
 I would say that to bring something new and better to the audience we will have to embrace the change.

-Buy an original essay on music from experienced writers!
+Buy custom essay on music from experienced writers!